paris-saclay-cds/ramp-workflow/README.md

 )
 ```

-3. Make sure that the starting kit contains a Jupyter notebook named `<ramp_kit_name>_starting_kit.ipynb` (for example [`iris_starting_kit.ipynb`](https://github.com/ramp-kits/iris/blob/master/iris_starting_kit.ipynb)) that describes the predictive problem, the data set, and the workflow, and usually presents some exploratory analysis and data visualization.
-This notebook will be rendered at the [RAMP site](http://www.ramp.studio/problems/iris).
+3. Make sure that the starting kit contains a Jupyter notebook named `<ramp_kit_name>_starting_kit.ipynb` (for example [`titanic_starting_kit.ipynb`](https://github.com/ramp-kits/titanic/blob/master/titanic_starting_kit.ipynb)) that describes the predictive problem, the data set, and the workflow, and usually presents some exploratory analysis and data visualization.
+This notebook will be rendered at the [RAMP site](http://www.ramp.studio/problems/titanic).

 4. [Send us a message](mailto:admin@ramp.studio).
 In the backend, we will pull the data repo into `ramp-data` and the kit repo into `ramp-kits`, and test both with [`test_submission.py`](rampwf/test_submission.py).
-In the case of iris,
+In the case of titanic,
 ```
 mkdir ramp-data
-git clone https://github.com/ramp-data/iris.git ramp-data/iris
+git clone https://github.com/ramp-data/titanic.git ramp-data/titanic
 mkdir ramp-kits
-git clone https://github.com/ramp-kits/iris.git ramp-kits/iris
+git clone https://github.com/ramp-kits/titanic.git ramp-kits/titanic
-cd ramp-data/iris
+cd ramp-data/titanic
 python prepare_data.py
 cd ../..
-test_submission data=ramp-data/iris path=ramp-kits/iris
+test_submission data=ramp-data/titanic path=ramp-kits/titanic
-test_submission data=ramp-kits/iris path=ramp-kits/iris
+test_submission data=ramp-kits/titanic path=ramp-kits/titanic
 ```

 ### Contribute to [ramp-workflow](https://github.com/paris-saclay-cds/ramp-workflow)

 It is possible that some of the elements (e.g., a score or a workflow) that you need for your starting kit is missing from `ramp-workflow`.
 First, look around, chances are something similar already exists.
-Second, you can implement it in your `problem.py` file, as we did with the cross validation object in [`iris/problem.py`](https://github.com/ramp-kits/iris/blob/master/problem.py).
+Second, you can implement it in your `problem.py` file, as we did with the cross validation object in [`titanic/problem.py`](https://github.com/ramp-kits/titanic/blob/master/problem.py).
 If you feel that the missing element can be useful in other problems, fork `ramp-workflow` and send us a pull request.
 Add a starting kit that uses the new element to the [`Makefile`](https://github.com/paris-saclay-cds/ramp-workflow/blob/readme/Makefile) as a unit test for the particular element.

 <!---
 # Draft